 Bologna Centrale is a huge train station.
 Don’t get overwhelmed.
 When you are leaving, allow enough time before your departure time to navigate your way through.

 Bologna was a massive surprise to me.
-I stayed for five days in Bologna and thoroughly enjoyed exploring on foot.
+I spent five days in Bologna and thoroughly enjoyed exploring on foot.
 I also joined a food tour, because as any foodie should know, Bologna is a gourmet’s delight and the food capital of Northern Italy.
 It may even surprise you to know that Bologna is Italy’s 7th largest city.

 So, apart from the food, what makes Bologna so different from other Italian cities?